charlpcronje/tips.docs.cronje.me/src/clearSpace.md

 ## 5. Remove old kernels

 Before removing old kernels, you might want to simply reboot first in order to boot up from the latest kernel.
-That’s because you can’t remove an old kernel if you’re booted into it 🙂
+That's because you can't remove an old kernel if you're booted into it 🙂

 The following commands will keep just 2 latest kernels installed: